Maryland Laws and Incentives

 Electric Vehicle Supply Equipment (EVSE) Regulation Exemption

 Owners and operators of EVSE are not subject to state regulation as electricity suppliers or public service companies.
 For the purpose of this regulation, owners and operators of EVSE are considered retail electric customers.
 (Reference Maryland Statutes, Public Utility Code 1-101(j))

 Plug-In Electric Vehicle (PEV) Information Disclosure

 The Maryland Motor Vehicle Administration is allowed to provide the address of a registered PEV owner and information about the vehicle to electric companies for their use.
+Electric companies may only use this information in planning for the electric power supply and may not use it for marketing or solicitation.
 (Reference Maryland Statutes, General Provisions 4-320)

 Zero Emission Vehicle (ZEV) State Fleet Goal